binliu-base/FCND-T1P3-Control-of-a-3D-Quadrotor/README.md

 Path 2: Lateral Position
 The lateral position controller is just a PD controller in the 2D, It generate an acceleration command in the x and y directions, which is send to the roll-pitch controller.
 The complicated angular control logic in the roll-pitch controller.
 This roll-pitch controller is the most interesting of all of them. it's job is to take a thrust command as well as the desired x and y accelerations and attitude pitch, roll, yaw and p, q, r. and output a target roll and pitch rate.
 These commanded  p and q values are send to the body rate controller.
-The body rate controller is just the p controller that convert p, q and r command into three rotational moment commands u2, u3 and u4.
+The body rate controller is just the P controller that convert p, q and r command into three rotational moment commands u2, u3 and u4.
 The r commands come from the yaw controller.

 Path 3: Yaw
 The yaw controller is controlled through the reactive moment command and that command only affects yaw.